Deep within both is an effect that's turning out to be key across almost all mental health.

 Let's focus on the growth side.
 The neurogenesis.

-Let's start with serotonin.
+We'll start with serotonin.

 CBD and serotonin - the onsite booster of neurogenesis